 With the emergence of more and more direct-to-consumer online mattress brands, many shoppers have taken their mattress browsing from the local mattress showroom to the internet.
 It’s hard to beat the benefits.
 Buying a new mattress online often means a lower price tag, greater convenience, and a better selection.

 The process of ordering a mattress online can seem daunting and even a little risky, but it doesn’t have to be.
 Buying a mattress online through the manufacturer is just as safe as buying from a brick-and-mortar store.
 Online shopping even comes with extra perks, like in-home sleep trials, that allow for an easier, low-risk experience.

-If you’ve never purchased a mattress online, we’ll provide you with everything you need to know about this unique shopping experience so that you can choose the best mattress for your needs.
+If you’ve never purchased a mattress online, we’ll provide you with everything you need to know about this unique shopping experience so that you can find the best mattress for your needs.

 In many ways, buying a mattress online is easier than purchasing from a traditional brick-and-mortar store.
 However, the decision can be quite intimidating at first.

 To help you get started, we’ll cover the entire process from start to finish, beginning with a step-by-step overview.

 1. Consider Your Budget: Setting your budget upfront helps you narrow down the field and ensure you won’t break the bank for a good night’s sleep.